rsdoiel/antenna/games.md

 ## Finally, Dimension 20 fans can Never Stop Blowing Up at their own home tables

-date: 2024-11-14, updated: 2024-11-14, from: Polygon Website
+date: 2024-11-14, updated: 2024-11-15, from: Polygon Website

 It would be low-hanging rhetorical fruit to say that Never Stop Blowing Up, Dimension 20’s “’80s Action Movie Meets Jumanji” actual play game, was the most explosive season in the history of the show.
-But it remains true: Game master Brennan Lee Mulligan and castmembers Rekha Shankar, Ify Nwadiwe, Isabella Roland, Alex Song-Xia, and Ally [&#8230;]
+But it remains true: Game master Brennan Lee Mulligan and castmembers Rekha Shankar, Ify Nwadiwe, Isabella Roland, Jacob Wysocki, Alex Song-Xia, [&#8230;]

 <br>